KasayoDotCom/gatsby-source-greenhouse-io/README.md

         id
         name
         parent {
-          ...on GreenhouseOffice {
+          ... on GreenhouseOffice {
             name
           }
         }
         children {
-          ...on GreenhouseOffice {
+          ... on GreenhouseOffice {
             name
           }
         }